slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - parameters defined in the overriden bean must not be redeclared except in cases where new values are to be defined for the properties
 - **Camel** case must be used to for bean ids, names and aliases.
 This naturally applies for the properties owing to the conventions for services, facades, daos and controllers

 The rules for the definition of web specific and global beans must be understood so as not to define beans in the wrong place.
-Web specific beans must be defined in the <extensionname>-web-beans.xml file in the resources/\<extension-name>/web/spring folder.
-Global bean definitions are performed in the \<extension-name>-beans.xml file in the resources folder.
+Web specific beans must be defined in the <extensionname>-web-spring.xml file in the resources/\<extension-name>/web/spring folder.
+Global bean definitions are performed in the \<extension-name>-spring.xml file in the resources folder.

 Examples:

 	Standalone:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMTM1OTI4MDAsMTM5OTI2MzIwOCwtND
+eyJoaXN0b3J5IjpbLTcyMTI2NDQxNCwxMzk5MjYzMjA4LC00Mz
-M2OTc4NDg1LDgzMTM4NTU0MCw5NTI5NzY4LDI1OTQ1MTc1Myw2
+Y5Nzg0ODUsODMxMzg1NTQwLDk1Mjk3NjgsMjU5NDUxNzUzLDY1
-NTQ2OTc3OTMsNTk5NDc3OTQ4LDkwMTIxNTA2MiwtMTM0ODAwMD
+NDY5Nzc5Myw1OTk0Nzc5NDgsOTAxMjE1MDYyLC0xMzQ4MDAwNj
-YxOSwtMTQwMDM0ODU4LC0zNzM4MzY1ODgsLTE2MjQyOTYxNTQs
+E5LC0xNDAwMzQ4NTgsLTM3MzgzNjU4OCwtMTYyNDI5NjE1NCwt
-LTEwMDA5NTg2NTQsLTEzMDYzNjUyNTcsLTI3NjQ1OTIzMyw5MT
+MTAwMDk1ODY1NCwtMTMwNjM2NTI1NywtMjc2NDU5MjMzLDkxMz
-MwODU1NDksMTYzMjI5NjYyMiwtNDc4MzQ0MTQ5LC0yMDI5NzQ3
+A4NTU0OSwxNjMyMjk2NjIyLC00NzgzNDQxNDksLTIwMjk3NDc2
-NjUwXX0=
+NTBdfQ==
 -->